signalfx/splunk-otel-collector/deployments/cloudfoundry/buildpack/README.md

 - `OTEL_CONFIG` - Local name of OpenTelemetry config file.
 Default: `otelconfig.yaml`
 - `OTEL_VERSION` - Executable version of OpenTelemetry Collector (contrib) to use.
 The buildpack depends on features present in version
     0.47.0+.
 Default: `0.47.0`
-- `OTELCOL` - OpenTelemetry Collector executable file name.
+- `OTEL_BINARY` - OpenTelemetry Collector executable file name.
 Default: `otelcontribcol_$OS-v$OTEL_VERSION`
 - `OTELCOLLECTOR_DOWNLOAD_URL` - URL to download the OpenTelemetry Collector from.
 - `RLP_GATEWAY_SHARD_ID` - Metrics are load balanced between receivers that use the same shard ID.
    Only use if multiple receivers must receive all metrics instead of balancing metrics between them.
 Default: `otelcol`
 - `RLP_GATEWAY_TLS_INSECURE` - Whether to skip TLS verify for the RLP gateway endpoint.
-Default: `true`
+Default: `false`
 - `UAA_TLS_INSECURE` - Whether to skip TLS verify for the UAA endpoint.
-Default: `true`
+Default: `false`
-- `SIGNALFX_INGEST_URL` - The ingest base URL for SignalFx.
-If specified, SIGNALFX_API_URL is also required.
+- `SPLUNK_INGEST_URL` - The ingest base URL for Splunk.
+If specified, SPLUNK_API_URL is also required.
-   This option takes precedence over SIGNALFX_REALM.
+   This option takes precedence over SPLUNK_REALM.
-- `SIGNALFX_API_URL` - The API server base URL for SignalFx.
-If specified, SIGNALFX_INGEST_URL is also required.
+- `SPLUNK_API_URL` - The API server base URL for Splunk.
+If specified, SPLUNK_INGEST_URL is also required.
-   This option take precedence over SIGNALFX_REALM.
+   This option take precedence over SPLUNK_REALM.
-- `SIGNALFX_REALM` - The SignalFx realm in which your organization resides.
-Used to derive SIGNALFX_INGEST_URL and SIGNALFX_API_URL.
+- `SPLUNK_REALM` - The Splunk realm in which your organization resides.
+Used to derive SPLUNK_INGEST_URL and SPLUNK_API_URL.

 ## Sidecar Configuration